zackurben/cex.io-api-java/README.md

 ]
 ```

+###Cancel Open Order
-Cancel the account order with the given ID:
+Cancel the open order with the given ID.

 ```java
 cancelOrder(829229545);